Christopher D. Gardner

 Christopher David Gardner (born July 13, 1959) is an American nutrition researcher.
 He is the director of nutrition studies at the Stanford Prevention Research Center and the Rehnborg Farquhar Professor of Medicine at Stanford University.

 Gardner is involved with the American Diabetes Association (ADA) and the American Heart Association (AHA).
 In 2019, he was co-author of updated nutrition guidelines for the ADA.
-He served as a member of the AHA’s Nutrition Committee from 2009 to 2013, and in 2020 he was appointed as a member of the AHA Lifestyle & Metabolic Health Council, and to a leadership position in the AHA Nutrition Committee (2020-2026).
+He served as a member of the AHA's Nutrition Committee from 2009 to 2013, and in 2020 he was appointed as a member of the AHA Lifestyle & Metabolic Health Council, and to a leadership position in the AHA Nutrition Committee (2020-2026).
+He appeared in the 2024 Netflix documentary You Are What You Eat: A Twin Experiment, about his Stanford University twins study.
+Gardner is an advocate and researcher of plant-based dietary patterns.

 Early life and education

 Gardner was born on July 13, 1959, in Washington, D.C.
-After earning his Bachelor of Arts degree in philosophy from Colgate University, he spent two years completing undergraduate science courses at the University of California, Davis and the University of California, Berkeley to qualify for a master’s degree program in nutrition.
+After earning his Bachelor of Arts degree in philosophy from Colgate University, he spent two years completing undergraduate science courses at the University of California, Davis and the University of California, Berkeley to qualify for a master's degree program in nutrition.
 Upon becoming eligible, he was accepted into the PhD program of Nutrition Science at the University of California, Berkeley.